Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

-There are, however, some clear differences between the diffusion in~\eqref{eq:diffusionjsq} and~\eqref{eq:diffusionmmn}: \begin{enumerate}[{\normalfont (i)}] \item Observe that in case of M/M/N systems, whenever there are some waiting tasks (equivalent to $Q_2$ being positive in our case), the queue length has a constant negative drift towards zero.
+There are, however, some clear differences between the diffusion in~\eqref{eq:diffusionjsq} and~\eqref{eq:diffusionmmn}: \begin{enumerate}[{\normalfont (i)}] \item Observe that in case of M/M/$N$ systems, whenever there are waiting tasks (equivalent to $Q_2$ being positive in our case), the queue length has a constant negative drift towards zero.
 This leads to the exponential upper tail of $\bar{S}(\infty)$, by comparing with the stationary distribution of a reflected Brownian motion with constant negative drift.
-In the JSQ case, however, the rate of decrease of $Q_2$ is always proportional to itself, which makes it somewhat counter-intuitive that its stationary distribution has an exponential tail. \item In the M/M/N system, the number of idle servers can be non-zero only when the number of waiting tasks is zero.
+In the JSQ case, however, the rate of decrease of $Q_2$ is always proportional to itself, which makes it somewhat counter-intuitive that its stationary distribution has an exponential tail. \item In the M/M/$N$ system, the number of idle servers can be non-zero only when the number of waiting tasks is zero.
 Thus, the dynamics of both the number of idle servers and the number of waiting tasks are completely captured by the one-dimensional process $\bar{S}^N$ and by the one-dimensional diffusion $\bar{S}$ in the limit.
-But in the JSQ case, $\bQ_2$ is never zero, and the dynamics of $(\bQ_1, \bQ_2)$ are truly two-dimensional (although the diffusion is non-elliptic) with $\bQ_1$ and $\bQ_2$ interacting with each other in an intricate manner. \item From \eqref{eq:diffusionjsq} we see that $\bQ_2$ {\em never} hits zero.
-Thus, in steady state, there is no mass at $\bQ_2=0$, and the system always has waiting tasks.
-This is in sharp contrast with the M/M/N case, where the system has no waiting tasks in steady state with positive probability. \item In the M/M/$N$ system, a positive fraction of the tasks incur a non-zero waiting time as $N \to \infty$, but a non-zero waiting time is only of length $1 / (\beta \sqrt{N})$ in expectation.
-Moreover, in the JSQ case, it is easy to see that $\bQ_1$ (the limit of the scaled number of idle servers) spends zero time at the origin, i.e., in steady state the fraction of arriving tasks that find all servers busy vanishes in the large-N limit (in fact, this is of order $1/\sqrt{N}$, see~\cite{Braverman18}).
-However, such tasks will have to wait for the duration of a residual service time (the time till the service of the task ahead of it in its queue finishes), yielding a waiting time of the order $O(1)$. \item As $\beta\to 0$, \cite[Proposition 2]{HW81} implies that $\beta \bar{S}(\infty)$ for the M/M/$N$ queue converges weakly to a unit-mean exponential distribution.
-In contrast, results in~\cite{BM18b} show that $\beta (\bQ_1(\infty)+\bQ_2(\infty))$ converges weakly to a Gamma$(2)$ random variable.
-This indicates that despite similar order of performance, due to the distributed operation, in terms of the number of waiting tasks JSQ is a factor 2 worse in expectation than the corresponding centralized system. \end{enumerate}
+But in the JSQ case, $\bQ_2$ is never zero, and the dynamics of $(\bQ_1, \bQ_2)$ are truly two-dimensional (although the diffusion is non-elliptic) with $\bQ_1$ and $\bQ_2$ interacting with each other in an intricate manner. \item From~\eqref{eq:diffusionjsq} we see that $\bQ_2$ \emph{never} hits zero.
+Thus, in steady state, there is no mass at $\bQ_2 = 0$, and the system always has waiting tasks.
+This is in sharp contrast with the M/M/$N$ case, where the system has no waiting tasks in steady state with positive probability. \item In the M/M/$N$ system, a positive fraction of the tasks incur a non-zero waiting time as $N \to \infty$, but a non-zero waiting time is only of length $1 / (\beta \sqrt{N})$ in expectation.
+In contrast, in the JSQ case, it is easy to see that $\bQ_1$ (the limit of the scaled number of idle servers) spends zero time at the origin, i.e., in steady state the fraction of arriving tasks that find all servers busy vanishes in the large-$N$ limit (in fact, this is of order $1/\sqrt{N}$, see~\cite{Braverman20}).
+However, such tasks will have to wait for the duration of a residual service time, implying that a non-zero waiting time is of the order $\OO(1)$ and does \emph{not} vanish. \item As $\beta \to 0$, \cite[Proposition 2]{HW81} implies that $\beta \bar{S}(\infty)$ for the M/M/$N$ queue converges weakly to a unit-mean exponential distribution.
+In contrast, results in~\cite{BM19b} show that $\beta (\bQ_1(\infty)+\bQ_2(\infty))$ converges weakly to a Gamma$(2)$ random variable.
+This indicates that despite similar order of performance, due to the distributed operation, in terms of the number of waiting tasks JSQ is a factor~$2$ worse in expectation than the corresponding centralized system. \end{enumerate}